grahamegee/cronparser/README.md

 python -m cronparser.parse <"crontab line">
 ```

-Remember to incluse the crontab line in single or double quotes.
+Remember to enclose the crontab line in single or double quotes to ensure that it is interpreted as a single arg.